Many people have chronic stress and anxiety. They face symptoms such as nervousness, agitation, tension, a racing heart, and chest pain.

 Natural remedies are generally safe to use alongside more conventional medical therapies.

 However, alterations to the diet and some natural supplements can change the way antianxiety medications work, so it is essential to consult a doctor before trying these solutions.
 The doctor may also be able to recommend other natural remedies.

 3. Relaxation exercises

-Some people unconsciously tense the muscles and clench the jaw in response to anxiety.
-Progressive relaxation exercises can help.
+Some people unconsciously tense their muscles in response to anxiety.
+Progressive relaxation exercises